Newslaundry: Awards

-WAN-IFRA Digital Media Awards Worldwide (2024):
+WAN-IFRA Digital Media Awards Worldwide (2024)

 The Newslaundry app was honored as the 'Best Innovative Digital Product' at the World Association of News Publishers' Digital Media Awards Worldwide.
 The jury commended the app for prioritizing user-centric strategies in a subscription-based model.

 Lawsuits

 BCCL defamation lawsuit

 On 19 January 2021, the Bennett, Coleman, and Company Limited (BCCL), also commonly known as The Times Group, filed a ₹100 crore civil defamation suit against Newslaundry in the Bombay High Court.
 The suit alleged that Newslaundry had defamed the director of the BCCL Vineet Jain, as well as Rahul Shivshankar and Navika Kumar, who are the editors of their news channel Times Now.
-It claimed that an episode of Newslaundry's TV Newsance uploaded on October 10, 2020, which criticised the news channel for its coverage of the arrest of actress Rhea Chakraborty, was "beyond the realm of satire, parody or spoof" and "false, baseless and highly defamatory".
+It claimed that an episode of Newslaundrys TV Newsance uploaded on 10 October 2020, which criticised the news channel for its coverage of the arrest of actress Rhea Chakraborty, was "beyond the realm of satire, parody or spoof" and "false, baseless and highly defamatory".
 It further also claimed that the video uploaded on their channel on 27 November 2020 titled Explained: How to rig TRP defamed and maligned the images of Shivashankar and Kumar.

 Newslaundry responded to this suit by claiming that the legal notices was an attempt to silence criticism and also said that "no one including media should be above scrutiny".